rajarshimaitra/rust-nostr/VISION.md

 }
 ```

-Events are always signed (using Schnorr sigs) and they contain structured data that can have semantic meanings.
+Events are always signed (using Schnorr sigs) and they contain structured data that can have semantics.
 A Schnorr type XOnlyPubkeys as defined in [BIP340](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki#design) (and currently in use with Bitcoin Taproot) are used as "identities" throughout the protocol.

 A nostr-client is an APP that can talk with a nostr-relay and can subscribe to any set of events using a [`Subscription Filter`](https://github.com/fiatjaf/nostr/blob/master/nips/01.md#communication-between-clients-and-relays).
-The filter represents all the set of nostr `Events` that a client is interested in.
+The filter represents the set of nostr `Events` that a client is interested in.

 There is no sign-up or account creation for a client.
 Clients are identified with their pubkeys.
 Every time a client connects to a relay, it submits its subscription filters and the relay streams the "interested events" to the client as long as they are connected.